emilh7279/german-feedback-analysis/README.md

 # 📊 German Sentiment Analysis for Service Desk Feedback with `TextBlob-de`, Hugging Face's BERT, and Custom Self-Trained Models

-Welcome to the **German Sentiment Analysis** project, where we utilize **`TextBlob-de`**, **Hugging Face's BERT**, and **Custom Self-Trained Models** for analyzing customer feedback from a service desk.
+Welcome to the **German Sentiment Analysis** project, where we utilize **`TextBlob-de`**, **Hugging Face's BERT**, and **Custom Finetuned Models** for analyzing customer feedback from a service desk.
 The goal is to detect and classify sentiments (positive, negative, neutral) in feedback and use the results to generate Key Performance Indicators (KPIs) for tracking service desk performance and customer satisfaction.

 ----------